caser-legal/nvidia-cli/README.md

 Switch modes from the header dropdown.
 All modes use the same underlying tools but with specialized system prompts.

-### 💬 Dory Mode
+### 💬 Dory
-General-purpose coding assistant with file and command access.
+General-purpose anything assistant with full CLI file and command access.
+Ask Dory to do ANYTHING!
 ```
 [you] What files are in this directory?
 ⚡ file_read({"path": ".", "operation": "list"})